How to cope with losing someone to suicide

 Go at your own pace

 Suicide bereavement can have a devastating impact, so be patient and kind with yourself as you process it.
 Take it one day at a time, or even one hour at a time if you need to.
 The symptoms of grief can be intense, particularly when the loss is recent, so don’t put too much pressure on yourself to do things you don’t feel ready for.
 Grief doesn’t happen in a set order and setbacks are part of the journey.
-The pain doesn’t disappear, but it can become less intense and over time you can find ways to cope and continue to live your life.
+The pain doesn’t disappear, but it can become less intense and, over time, you can find ways to cope and continue to live your life.

 Care for yourself